All Episodes

 They're not open-minded about it, and they're going to vote a certain way.

-It's a fait accompli, and it probably is, but it's fascinating to me that the media and all this, all the focus on the conservatives, and therefore whether we can change their mind, whether we can pressure them, whether we can force Anthony Kennedy or Scalia or maybe Thomas or Alito or even Chief Justice Roberts to see this the right way.
+But it's fascinating to me that the media and all this, all the focus is on the conservatives, and therefore whether we can change their mind, whether we can pressure them, whether we can force Anthony Kennedy or Scalia or maybe Thomas or Alito or even Chief Justice Roberts to see this the right way.

 So the arguments are already over for today.